Notifications

 12. Ecological information: Describes the impact to the environment

-13. Disposal considerations: Describes how to discard the substance and any packaging
+13. Disposal considerations: Explains how to discard the substance and any packaging

 14. Transport information: Lists shipping requirements to transport the substance, including a UN identification number